hlotvonen/gdc-blog/content/2020-02-07-usage-tutorial-for-glyph-drawing-club.md.md

 ## Incorporating color

-* Colors can be used from the Color tab
+* Colors can be used from the Color tab or by holding down `x`
 * Each **layer** can have a foreground color and each **cell** can have a background color
 * Colors are "indexed", meaning that if you use a color, it's linked to its index in the color palette.
 This allows you to easily change colors and palettes and these changes will apply to any glyphs using that color index.
 * You can replace color palettes with the dropdown menu.
 There are several predefined palettes you can choose from.